diptodeydip/DBMS-project/readme.md

 # Kenabecha#com
-This is a E-commerce site where one can post ads and contact with other sellers
+This is an E-commerce site where one can post ads and contact with other sellers

 It was developed as a course work for DBMS lab course (3/1)